redruin1/factorio-draftsman/README.md

 * RailPlanner (specify rail paths via turtle-like commands)
 * Custom `data.raw` extraction and formatting?
 * Maybe integrate defaults for more succinct blueprint strings?
-* Look into Lua (or other language) bindings via backport to C
+* Look into Lua (or other language) bindings via backport to C/Cython